Schnazey/NuGetReferenceSwitcher/README.md

+I've used this in the past and it is great.
+But it didn't have any working support for Visual Studio 2022.
+So I took it and fixed it so it works with VS2022 now.

 # NuGet Reference Switcher

 NuGet Reference Switcher is a Visual Studio extension which automatically switches NuGet assembly references to project references and vice-versa.
 This is useful when developing applications which reference own NuGet packages: When developing an application, switch to project references so that all code is editable and debuggable.
 After finishing the development, create new NuGet package versions, switch back to NuGet references and upgrade to the new NuGet versions.